DigitalRiver/GitBook/using-our-services/global-logistics.md

 On this page, you'll find information on [how GL works](global-logistics.md#how-global-logistics-works), Digital River's [guaranteed landed cost feature](global-logistics.md#guaranteed-landed-cost), and our [GLPs](global-logistics.md#global-logistics-providers).
 You can also read about [the pre-deployment process](global-logistics.md#pre-deployment).

-How you interact with GL during checkouts depends on your selected integration path(s).
+How you interact with GL during checkouts depends on the integration path you select.
 Use the following table to access the appropriate article:

 | Checkout solution                                                | Article                                                                                                                              |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ |